markdwags/Razor/README.md

 ## Contributing & Code of Conduct

-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for more information on how to contribute to this project.

-Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with this project.
+Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with this project.

 ## License